7 Customer Acquisition Cost (CAC) Statistics For eCommerce Stores

 Benchmarking CAC Against Industry Standards

 Comparing your Customer Acquisition Cost against industry standards helps identify where your business stands.
-The average CAC varies significantly across eCommerce sectors.
-Fashion retailers typically spend between $10-$50 per customer, while electronics stores may invest $80-$200 per acquisition.
+The average CAC varies significantly across eCommerce sectors:

 Use these benchmarks to set realistic goals: